Health Insurance in Mexico for Expats: Comparing Private vs. Public Options & Finding the Best Providers

 Comparing Major Insurance Providers for Expats in Mexico

-Finding the best health insurance for expats in mexico means looking at cost, coverage, and where you can get care.
+Finding the best health insurance in Mexico means looking at cost, coverage, and where you can get care.
 Big names like GNP, MetLife, and AXA have strong local networks.
 Meanwhile, global giants like Cigna and Allianz Care offer worldwide support.
 Here's a quick overview:

 - GNP: Mexico’s oldest insurer, GNP has low prices for retirees.
 But, you need 2 years of residency to get full coverage.